 (g) Periodically consult with the external auditors without management present about significant risks or exposures, internal controls and other steps that management has taken to control such risks, and the completeness and accuracy of the Company’s financial statements.
-Particular emphasis should be given to the adequacy of internal controls to expose any payments, transactions, or procedures that might be deemed illegal or otherwise improper.

-(h) Review and discuss, on an annual basis, with the external auditors all significant relationships they have with the Company to determine their independence.
+(h) Review and discuss with the external auditors on an annual basis all significant relationships they have with the Company to determine their independence.

 (a) Oversee management’s review of the adequacy of the Company’s accounting and financial reporting systems, including with respect to the integrity and quality of the Company’s financial statements and other financial information.

 (b) Oversee management’s review of the adequacy of the Company’s internal controls and management systems to safeguard assets from loss and unauthorized use and to verify the accuracy of the financial records.

 (c) Oversee management’s disclosure controls and procedures regarding the Company’s financial information to confirm that the Company’s financial information that is required to be disclosed under applicable law or stock exchange rules is disclosed in a timely manner.